econia-labs/econia/src/rust/dbv2/README.md

 # Contributing

-When creating a new migration, before commiting, please make sure to use [sql-formatter](https://github.com/sql-formatter-org/sql-formatter) with the provided configuration.
+When creating a new migration, before committing, please make sure to use [sql-formatter](https://github.com/sql-formatter-org/sql-formatter) with the provided configuration.

 Also make sure to add the corresponding documentation to `models.md`.